Church (Reading ward)

 In a set of boundary changes in 2022, the boundaries of Church ward were significantly changed, losing areas to both Redlands and Whitley wards, whilst gaining a considerable area from Whitley ward west of Northumberland Avenue.
-One rather strange consequence of this is that the geographical centre of the suburb of Whitley, as depicted on Ordnance Survey maps, now lies in Church ward rather than Whitley ward.
+One rather strange consequence of this is that the geographical centre of the suburban neighbourhood of Whitley, as depicted on Ordnance Survey maps, now lies in Church ward rather than Whitley ward.